ai-cfia/dev-rel-docs/adr/003-database-choice.md

 - **Scalability:** Limited scalability for handling complex queries and large datasets.
 - **Data Integrity:** Less strict data integrity enforcement.
 - **Customization:** Limited customization and extensibility.

-## Decision:
-We decided to adopt PostgreSQL as our database management system (DBMS) due to its open-source nature and the presence of a large and active community.
-This guarantees regular updates, bug fixes, and a rich array of extensions and plugins such as pgvector and PostGIS, making it exceptionally well-suited for handling diverse data, including vector and geographic data.
-This attribute is particularly significant for AI applications which is what the AI Lab do.
-Furthermore, the availability of PostgreSQL as a Database-as-a-Service in Azure enhances flexibility and scalability, offering a substantial advantage for our applications.

-While PostgreSQL has several advantages, it's important to consider the cons as well, especially the complexity of configuration and the steeper learning curve for beginners.
-However, these issues may be mitigated by experienced database administrators or the availability of managed PostgreSQL services that handle many administrative tasks.

 ## Consequences:
 The adoption of PostgreSQL will facilitate data integrity, elevate reliability, offer the flexibility to adapt to evolving needs, and accommodate future growth.
 It also grants us access to an active community.
 However, it will require some investment in training and infrastructure setup to maximize the benefits of PostgreSQL for our projects.